 Twins vs. Cleveland Guardians

-The Minnesota Twins played the Cleveland Guardians at Target Field in Minneapolis on Friday, September 9, 2022.
+The Minnesota Twins hosted the Cleveland Guardians at Target Field on Saturday, September 10, 2022 in Minneapolis, Minn.

 More from Star Tribune